trinhlenhathuy/analytics_huytln/README.rst

 .. _heatmap_by_2_dimensions:

-The `plot_heatmap_by_2_dimensions` function creates a visual representation of sales data over time for different SKUs, with a focus on highlighting significant sales periods.
+The `plot_heatmap_by_2_dimensions` function creates a visual representation of sales data, illustrating the relationship between two dimensions (e.g., time and SKU) and highlighting significant sales periods.
+This function allows for flexible input of two dimensions to explore and emphasize their correlation effectively.

 .. _Parameters_heatmap: